 Dust all suspended lighting fixtures.

-F. Scheduling activities will be provided at no additional cost to the CBHC.

 OWNERSHIP OF DOCUMENTS

 During all phases of the project, all works, intellectual property, data information, material and work product of any nature and all copies thereof, in any and all forms whatsoever developed by the Professional Firm or in the Firm’s possession, or control relating to the project are the property of the CBHC and shall be turned over to the CBHC within ten (10) days after request.